Understanding the Differences Between Wetsuits and Drysuits

 Best Use

-Drysuits are ideal for very cold water environments (below about 50°F or 10°C) and are often used by divers in cold water lakes, rivers, and oceans.
+Drysuits are ideal for very cold water environments (below about 50°F or 10°C) and are often used by divers in cold fresh water lakes, rivers, and oceans.
 They are also preferred for extended periods in cold water where hypothermia is a risk, such as in commercial or rescue diving operations.

 Key Differences